a1studmuffin/SpaceshipGenerator/README.md

 * Download newest `add_mesh_SpaceshipGenerator.zip` from releases
 * Under File > User Preferences... > Add-ons > Install From File... open the downloaded ZIP file
 * Under File > User Preferences... > Add-ons enable this script (search for "spaceship")
-* Add a spaceship with in the 3D View under Add > Mesh > Spaceship
+* Add a spaceship in the 3D View under Add > Mesh > Spaceship

 How it works
 ------------